HuynhNguyenPhuc/BLOXORZ/README.md

 ﻿# Extra Assignment - BLOXORZ
 Thanks @Hieugiaosu for this game demo.

+## Description
+Use Deep Q-Learning to train an AI agent for solving the BLOXORZ game.

 ## Install the libaries
 Run this command below:
 ```